islomar/continuous-delivery-deployment/geekshubs-course/README.md

 ##Lessons learned
 * Use a different playbook for provisioning and for deploying.
 * In Google, if you type "whats my ip", you see your public IP.
+* Split the code related with provisioning and deployment to another repository (or under a /systems folder)

 ##Retos